Something Special — Morrison Homes tract series in Pleasanton (1969)

 By 1969, Morrison Homes took suburban living to the next level with what many consider their finest series: Something Special.
 Designed by architect Jack Bloodgood, AIA, and brought to life by interior designer Julie Sherman, these homes redefined what modern living could be.
 The grand unveiling at the Elmridge Court model complex was a spectacle, drawing large crowds eager to see the innovative features, including vaulted ceilings, master suites with private retreats, and the now-iconic sunken conversation pits.

-The Something Special series introduced five distinct models, each showcasing cutting-edge features that blended form with function.
+The Something Special series introduced five distinct homes, each showcasing cutting-edge features that blended form with function.
 These homes were all about breaking boundaries and offering a fresh perspective on suburban living:

 Increased glass areas: Expansive floor-to-ceiling windows and glass walls blurred the lines between interior and exterior, turning the garden patio into an integral part of the living space.